uspki/policies/certificate-policy.md

 No stipulation.

 #### 9.16.3 Severability
 Should it be determined that one section of this CP is incorrect or invalid, the other sections of this CP shall remain in effect until the CP is updated.
-The process for updating this CP is described in Section 9.12.
+The process for updating this CP is described in section 9.12.

 #### 9.16.4 Enforcement (attorneys' fees and waiver of rights)
 No stipulation.